Fraternalilab/POPScomp/README.md

 1. Download the [POPScomp *Docker* image](https://hub.docker.com/repository/docker/jkleinj150999/popscomp/)
   (for backward compatibility, this is the [legacy POPScomp *Docker* image](https://hub.docker.com/u/popscomp)) and run the *Shiny* App on your local computer.
-3. To install from source code, either download the [latest release](https://github.com/Fraternalilab/POPScomp/releases/latest) or the development version by cloning this POPScomp repository.
+3. To install from source code, either download the [latest POPScomp release](https://github.com/Fraternalilab/POPScomp/releases/latest) or the development version by cloning this POPScomp repository.
 [Compile/install](https://github.com/Fraternalilab/POPScomp/wiki/Installation) the program suite and run the *Shiny* App on your local computer.